 2. Misaligned priorities across departments

-Experts from different areas have to work together on the mutual goal, not to put their department’s goals above cross-functional work.
+Experts from different areas must work together on a mutual goal, not put their department’s goals above cross-functional work.
 If you work on multiple projects, which is perfectly normal, you have to dedicate your time and effort to each of them.
 When two or more teams collaborate on an initiative, their team leaders could meet and discuss their vision and strategy to achieve the cross-functional team’s goals.

 3. No connection between team members